MEÏA: Early life and education

-Santiago was born in Barcelona and studied at ESEM Taller de Músics, where she earned a BA in Jazz and Modern Music Performance.
+Meïa Santiago was born in Barcelona and studied at ESEM Taller de Músics, where she earned a BA in Jazz and Modern Music Performance.

 Career

 Music

-Santiago released her debut album Lighthouse in 2017 on the Spanish label Picap.
+Meïa Santiago released her debut album Lighthouse in 2017 on the Spanish label Picap.

 Her discography includes the EP Mülzien 25 (2018), produced by Dani Vega of Mishima, and Stoop #6 (2021), produced by Kelsey Warren (Black Emoji) and released under Paradise Hill Productions (UK).

 She has worked with producer Morris Hayes on singles such as I Can't Stay Away From You (2023), Sex Appeal (2024), and Love Is a Rose (2025), distributed by Suite 484 Music/The Orchard.

-Santiago has performed internationally at venues including Joe's Pub, City Winery, DROM, Nublu, and the Apollo Theater in New York City, as well as the Picasso Museum Auditorium in Barcelona.
-In 2025, she appeared at the Wavy Awards Showcase during New York Music Month.
+Meïa Santiago has performed internationally at venues including Joe's Pub, City Winery, DROM, Nublu, Shapeshifter, Arlene's Grocery, Rockwood Music Hall, Silvana, Shrine, and she´s a NYC Sofar Sounds' Artist.
+In 2025, she appeared at the Wavy Awards Showcase during the New York City Music's Month.